$K$-theoretic wall-crossing formulas and multiple basic hypergeometric series: Wall-crossing formula for handsaw quiver variety

-\begin{ack} We would like to thank M.Noumi for useful discussions.
-Our work is supported in part by Grants-in-Aid for Scientific Research (Kakenhi); 21K03180 (R.O.), 19K03512 (J.S.) and 19K03530 (J.S.).
-The work of R.O. was partly supported by Osaka Central Advanced Mathematical Institute: MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849, and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University. \end{ack}
+This gives a proof of \eqref{main2}. \\ \begin{ack} We would like to appreciate Takuro Mochizuki and Masatoshi Noumi for useful discussions. { The author would like to appreciate referees for careful suggestions and corrections.
+They made the manuscript greatly improved. } The work of R.O. was partly supported by Osaka Central Advanced Mathematical Institute: MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849, and the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University. \end{ack}